datalibninalewin/training-material/topics/fair/tutorials/data-management/tutorial.md

 Having access to local knowledge and encouraging best practises at the departmental level is a smart way to offer direction on a variety of standards and methods.
 In order to implement FAIR data practises within an institution, resources and infrastructure are needed.
 To increase the possibility of data reuse, several FAIR requirements can be satisfied using freely available guidelines e.g. [RDMkit](https://rdmkit.elixir-europe.org/), [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/home.html), [ELIXIR-UK DaSH Fellowship](https://sites.google.com/view/navigation-portal-fellowship/home?authuser=0) initiative and repositories e.g. [Zenodo](https://zenodo.org/), [Harvard Dataverse](https://dataverse.harvard.edu/) and [figshare](https://figshare.com/).

 ## Storage and backup
-Systems for storage, backup and collaboration depend upon technical infrastructure.The **'3-2-1 rule'**, a recommendation for saving three copies of the research data—two locally and one off-site—is a standard backup strategy for research data.
-Data, metadata, and other research artefacts, such as ontologies, software, documentation, and papers, must all be kept in locations where they are adequately safeguarded, backed up, and accessible to maximise their potential for reuse.
-Appropriate access management is essential, in addition to backup and restoration services that protect researchers against data loss, theft, malfunctioning computers or storage media, and accidental deletion or inadvertent alterations to the data.
+SSystems for storage, backup and collaboration, such as the enterprise version of Google Drive used at Oxford Brookes, rely on robust technical infrastructure.
+However, it's crucial to underscore the importance of access management.
+This involves exploring the access controls on folders, using passwords, and not leaving defaults in place.
+A standard operating procedure for your research project is also essential to prevent accidental deletion or unintentional alterations to the data.

-The fundamental component of infrastructure required for the FAIR research data lifecycle are repository services.
-They allow access to the data, a persistent identifier, and the descriptive metadata that support interoperability.
-Repositories can include basic data storage, resource finding, managing access and use of private information, facilitating peer review of information related to publications or services requiring digital preservation, and more.
+At the heart of the FAIR research data lifecycle are repository services.
+These are not just a necessity, but a powerful tool for researchers.
+They provide easy access to the data, a persistent identifier, and descriptive metadata that support interoperability.
+More than just basic data storage, repositories offer a range of services.
+They can manage access and use of private information, facilitate peer review, and even ensure digital preservation.
+By utilizing these services, researchers can efficiently manage their data, freeing up their time for more important tasks.

-The [OpenAIRE](https://www.openaire.eu/opendatapilot-repository-guide) repository guide advises users to check the availability of a suitable repository in following order:
+We advise users to follow the procedure below:

-1. The most effective option (if available) is to maintain the data in accordance with acknowledged discipline-specific criteria using an established, dedicated (external) data archive or repository that caters specifically to the study domain.
+1. The most effective option (if available) is to maintain the data by acknowledging discipline-specific criteria using an established, dedicated (external) data archive or repository that caters to the study domain or the funder's preferred repository.
-2. Making use of institutional data repositories is the second-best option.
+and then
-3. If none of those options is practical, a free data repository should be used.
+2. Using RADAR or Akivum to ensure the University has a copy.
+You can also use these as an option if a discipline-specific repository is not suitable or too expensive

-Up-to-date lists of available registered data repositories can be found at [re3data](https://www.re3data.org/) and [FAIRsharing](https://fairsharing.org/search?fairsharingRegistry=Database).
+The library can assist in offering advice on choosing a repository.
 ## Legal and ethical requirements
-Institutional support network (data stewards, ethics boards, IP, legal and financial offices) need to guide researchers in safeguarding data management responsibilities and resources.
+It is always important to consider ethics before making any decisions.
+Ethics should come first in any research method, process, or approach.
+You should consult your Frio and look at the ethics application form.

 # Conclusion
 You will have the advantage of saving time and resources by planning how to FAIRify your data in the early phases of your research endeavour.
 To put this into action, a data management strategy, or DMP, must be written.
 A DMP is also where you outline your data collection, storage, processing, sharing, and disposal procedures.
 Planning the management and FAIRification of your data reduces the possibility of issues down the road, whether they be practical, legal, or technical.